santozxy/santozxy/README.md

 ###

-<p align="left">Front-End Developer with over 2 years of experience in ReactJS and React Native, solid skills in HTML, CSS, JavaScript and TypeScript.
-Communicative and committed, meeting deadlines efficiently.
-I have experience designing using Figma.
-Familiar with agile methodologies such as Scrum, Kanban and versioning tools such as Git, GitHub and GitLab.
-Experience in mobile and web projects, both as a team member and as a freelancer.
-In constant search for professional evolution and improvement.</p>
+<p align="left">Expert front-end developer with experience in ReactJS, NextJS, and React Native.
+Experience in web and mobile projects.
+Skilled in designing with Figma and translating designs into high-quality code.
+Adept at monitoring, improving, and maintaining frontend performance.
+Familiar with agile methodologies such as Scrum and version control tools like Git, GitHub, and GitLab.</p>

 ###